 Now that everything is configured on the server, open a browser and visit https://IP/nextcloud where IP is the IP address of your application instance.

-- the host is the IP address of your database server with :3306 appended to the end
+- The host is the IP address of your database server with :3306 appended to the end

 Click Finish Installation and you have a working installation of Nextcloud.